Hi! I’m Lindsay.

 - Save money and know exactly what’s in your food.

-- Bring something besides pita and hummus to take to your next dinner party.
+- Bring something besides pita and hummus to your next dinner party.

 - Never flinch at the mention of a “Meyer lemon”— it's just a hybrid of lemon and orange (but the flavor difference is noticeable!).

 - Impress your friends and have great ideas for date nights and parties.

 - Cut unhealthy preservatives and chemicals from your diet and make more room for joyful-but-guilty little treats.

 - And most important?
 You'll relish some of life’s greatest pleasures: eating, sharing meals, and nurturing friends and family.

 But, defrosting a Trader Joe’s burrito (I have my moments) won’t do the trick.

 The first foodie secret I’ll share with you: